TigerVPN Review In USA 2023

 Speed – How fast is TigerVPN?

-As for speeds, TigerVPN is plenty fast.
+As for speeds in our testing for the TigerVPN review In USA, it showed a decent speed.
 However, performance can be a bit inconsistent across its servers.
-For instance, while its US and Canadian servers were quite fast, their server located in London, UK, was fairly sluggish.
+For instance, while its US and Canadian servers were quite fast, its server located in London, UK, was fairly sluggish.
 First, here’s a screenshot of my internet speed on my 35 Mbps connection without TigerVPN:

 First off, I check the speeds while connected to Miami, Chicago, and Denver servers.
 I managed to get an average speed of around 26.43 Mbps with multiple US servers, which is pretty good.

 Next, I connected to servers in Toronto, Vancouver, and Montreal.
 With the Canadian server, I managed to get a slightly better average downloading speed of 27.18 Mbps.

 With the UK server, speeds dropped quite a bit.
 I tested the speeds while connected to the London and Manchester servers.
 On average, the UK server managed to output around 15.81 Mbps which is not all that good.
 Overall, TigerVPN is fast, but its speeds can be inconsistent at times.